AdobeDocs/adp-search-indexer/README.md

 - Segment records automatically generate appropriate fragment identifiers based on headings
 - A utility function `constructUrlFromRecord()` is provided to help construct complete URLs with fragments

+### Content Segmentation Approach

+The system breaks down large pages into smaller, more focused segments:

+1. Pages are analyzed to identify sections based on headings
+2. Each section becomes a separate search record with its own objectID
+3. ObjectIDs are generated as: `MD5(url#heading)`
+4. Each record includes a fragment identifier (e.g., `#introduction`)
+5. When users click search results, they go directly to the specific section

+This approach has several advantages:
+- More precise search results pointing to specific sections
+- Better support for partial indexing with deterministic objectIDs
+- Improved search relevance with more focused content
+- Maintains standard web navigation patterns with URL fragments

 When using search results in your application, make sure to use the full URL including fragments:

 ```typescript